Jack O'Lantern (Marvel Comics): Steven Mark Levins

-Following his defeat, Levins was recruited to serve as part of the Thunderbolts hero-hunting squad during the "Civil War" storyline.
-While pursuing Spider-Man through the Manhattan sewers alongside the Jester, Levins was killed by the Punisher.
+Levins is recruited to serve as part of the Thunderbolts hero-hunting squad during the "Civil War" storyline.
+While pursuing Spider-Man through the Manhattan sewers alongside the Jester, Levins is killed by the Punisher.
 However, Levins is later reanimated and possessed by a fragment of Lucifer's soul.
-He now exhibits the ability to detach, levitate and explode his head, among other powers.
-However, the Ghost Rider was able to exorcise him by ripping his heart from his chest, setting it aflame, and putting it back in his chest, causing it to explode inside.
+He now exhibits the ability to detach, levitate, and detonate his head, among other powers.
+However, the Ghost Rider exorcises Levins by ripping his heart from his chest, setting it aflame, and putting it back in his chest, causing it to explode inside.

-During the "Dark Reign" storyline, Levins was among the dead characters seen in Erebus by Hercules.
-He was later seen on Pluto's jury (alongside Abomination, Armless Tiger Man, Artume, Heinrich Zemo, Commander Kraken, Iron Monger, Kyknos, Nessus, Orka, Scourge of the Underworld, and Veranke) for Zeus' trial.

-During the "Dead No More: The Clone Conspiracy" storyline, Levins's Jack O'Lantern form was among the characters who were cloned by the Jackal.
-He got involved in a fight with the other cloned villains, causing the Prowler's clone to break it up.
+During the "Dead No More: The Clone Conspiracy" storyline, Levins is resurrected by Jackal.
+He gets into a fight with the other clones, which is broken up by Prowler.

-Jack O'Lantern later battled Deadpool after stealing 20 million dollars from the Queen Kathleen gambling ship owned by Tombstone.

-Jack O'Lantern later led a similar gang called the Jack O'Lanterns.
-When four of the Jack O'Lanterns turned out to be sleeper agents working for Finisher and Chameleon, Levins helped to contain the rampage by fighting the Jack O'Lanterns.

-During the "Sinister War" storyline, Jack O'Lantern was with Foreigner, Taskmaster, Black Ant, Chance, and Slyde when they are sent by Kindred to attack Spider-Man after Kindred had disrupted their armored car robbery.

 Daniel Berkhart

-Former Mysterio, Daniel Berkhart, was approached by Norman Osborn providing a version of the Jack O'Lantern costume, under the "Mad Jack" alias.
-Under Osborn's orders, Berkhart kidnapped John Jameson and exposed to mind-altering chemicals to be turned into a mind controlled pawn: the super-powered wolf alter-ego persona Man-Wolf.
-Jameson was then sent to attack J. Jonah Jameson, to terrorize and cow into being subservient towards Osborn's scheme to buy the Daily Bugle.
-During this time, he also stalked Jameson's wife, Marla, implying that the two had a past relationship that Berkhart sought to rekindle.
+Former Mysterio, Daniel Berkhart, is approached by Norman Osborn, who provides him a version of the Jack O'Lantern costume, under the "Mad Jack" alias.
+Under Osborn's orders, Berkhart kidnaps John Jameson and gives him mind-altering chemicals to turn him into the Man-Wolf again.
+Jameson is sent to attack his father J. Jonah Jameson to manipulate him into accepting Osborn's scheme to buy the Daily Bugle.

-In the miniseries Spider-Man/Black Cat: The Evil That Men Do, Francis Klum purchased Mysterio's weapons and gimmick to become yet another new Mysterio.
-The seller, Kingpin, said he had acquired the arsenal "from Jack-O-Lantern".